russju/russ_MA/README.md

 inside notebook folder:
 BLS.* files contain upload of BLS (national nutrient database) data that was used for generating convetional and nutrient based food clustering
-BLS.betadiv contains the clusterings (convetional clustering was done by BLS food groups, nutrient clustering was done by hierarchical clustering of first three PCs of a PCA of the BLS --> that displays nutrient distribution)
+BLS.betadiv contains the computation of the clusterings (convetional clustering was done by BLS food groups, nutrient clustering was done by hierarchical clustering of first three PCs of a PCA of the BLS --> that displays nutrient distribution)
 BLS.tanglegram contains tanglegram of of both clusterings as comparison